User management

 * Required fields

-Synchronization also can be done manually with ldapsync or just ldap command in server debug console.
+Synchronization also can be done manually with ldapsync or the ldap command in the server debug console.

 LDAP users/groups relationships with native NetXMS users/groups

-LDAP users and groups are handled in exactly the same was as users from internal database.
-Only difference is that LDAP group membership is refreshed on each synchronisation and any non-LDAP user will be removed from the group.
+LDAP users and groups are handled in exactly the same way as users from the internal database.
+The only difference is that for LDAP group membership is refreshed at each synchronisation and any non-LDAP user then will be removed from the group.

 Login with help of LDAP user

-Login process is completely transparent for the user - user name should match attribute set by LdapMappingName and password should be current LDAP password for that user.
+The login process is completely transparent for the user - their user name should match the attribute set by LdapMappingName and their password should be the current LDAP password for that user.

 LDAP configuration debugging

-If users are not synchronized the reason can be found by running manually ldapsync or just ldap command in server debug console on debug lever 4.
+If users are not synchronized, the reason can be found by running ldapsync manually or by the ldap command in the server debug console on debug lever 4.

 Log when LDAP sync passed correctly: